interscript/rababa/python/Readme.md

 ### Data Preprocessing

-- The data can either be processed before training or when loading each batch.
+The original work cited above allow for both raw and preprocessed.
+We go for the simplest version here:
-- If you decide to process the corpus before training, then the corpus must have test.csv, train.csv, and valid.csv.
-Each file must contain three columns: text (the original text), text without diacritics, and diacritics.
-You have to define the column separator and diacritics separator in the config file.
+- The corpus must have test.csv, train.csv, and valid.csv.
-- If the data is not preprocessed, you can specify that in the config.
+- Specify that the data is not preprocessed in the config.
   In that case,  each batch will be processed and the text and diacritics will be extracted from the original text.
 - You also have to specify the text encoder and the cleaner functions.
-  This work includes two text encoders: BasicArabicEncoder, ArabicEncoderWithStartSymbol.
+  Two text encoders were included: BasicArabicEncoder, ArabicEncoderWithStartSymbol.
   Moreover, we have one cleaning function: valid_arabic_cleaners, which clean all characters except valid Arabic characters, which include Arabic letters, punctuations, and diacritics.